-Where a child's behaviour at school indicates serious problems, support services (e.g. SEND Support, PMH, Thrive etc) will be contacted and liaison between all parties will be maintained through an Early Help Assessment (EHA).
-Individualised behaviour plans are implemented and monitored regularly.
+Where a child's behaviour at school indicates serious problems, support services (e.g. SEND Support, Thrive etc) will be contacted and liaison between all parties will be maintained, sometimes through an Early Help Assessment (EHA).
+Individualised behaviour targets are included within a child's Pupil Passport and monitored regularly.

 The Thrive approach which emphasises children's emotional wellbeing and mental health is used in school.
 Our emphasis is on positive behaviour management, early intervention and de-escalation of challenging behaviour.
-If a child needs to be moved to a place of safety, this will be done by trained members of staff.
-The Headteacher and one other member of staff have been fully MAPA trained.
+If a child needs to be moved to a place of safety due to them posing a risk to themself or others, this will be done by trained members of staff.
+All staff were trained in physical intervention in Nov/Dec 2023 or September 2024 through PANDI Training.
 If physical intervention is needed a full record of the incident will be completed and parents informed.